obwoj1/FLIXSTER/README.md

 Submitted by: **Obaloluwa Wojuade**

-**MovieBuster** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Flixter** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **8** hours spent in total